snoopycrimecop/snoopycrimecop/README.rst

 License
 -------

-snoopycrimecop is released under the LGPL.
+snoopycrimecop is released under the GPL.

 Copyright
 ---------